Serial-Comma/obsidian-notes/H1 Economics/Effects of supply and demand on price and quantity.md

-# Effects of supply and demand on a given market
+# Effects of supply and demand on price and quantity

 |   Cause                                                   |   Impact on Price       |   Impact on Quantity      |
 |:----------------------------------------------------------|:------------------------|:--------------------------|